-We aim to align our sources and uses of funding.
+The Group aims to align its sources and uses of funding.
 As such, retail customer loans and advances are largely funded by customer deposits.
-Other assets including commercial customer loans, core liquidity and other treasury assets are funded by long-term wholesale debt and equity.
+Non-retail assets, including commercial customer loans, primary liquidity and other treasury assets are largely funded by wholesale debt and equity.